jrwashburn/mina-pool-payout/README.md

 `npm run payout -- -e=14`

-The program will get min and max block height for the epoch from mina explorer.
+The program will get min and max block height for the epoch from mina explorer, or calculate based on fixed slots in epoch for Archivedb.

 # Running the script